What is an architectural project manager?

 How much do architectural project managers make?

 Architectural project manager salaries vary by experience, industry, education, location, and organization size.
-In addition, compensation can also be influenced by factors like the complexity of the projects managed, the reputation and prestige of the architectural firm, and specialized knowledge in certain types of architecture.
+Their compensation can also be influenced the complexity of the projects managed, the reputation and prestige of the architectural firm, and specialized knowledge in certain types of architecture.

 Highest paying industries